-Ramos Gin Fizz — a drink that requires a workout
+Ramos Gin Fizz — a frothy drink that might require a workout

 To treat the Ramos Gin Fizz right, you must shake the ingredients for several minutes.